danguls/Glike-weather.github.io/README.md

 ## about this project
 #### i am a newbie web programmer and i made this web app as i learn js with alot of help from youtube and other sources
-therefore dont cringe at the code lol🙃
+therefore dont cring at the code lol🙃

 ## how to use